 Since then, the usually-private singer has accepted her diagnosis — which is how we heard about it.
 For that, we are thankful.

 American actress Audra McDonald has won six Tony Awards, which is more than any other actor!
 She's also the only person to win all four acting categories (Best Performance by a Leading Actress in a Play, Musical; Best Performance by a Featured Actress in a Play, Musical.)

 She chose the non-medicated route and caught some heat for making insensitive comments regarding her personal decision.
 Nevertheless, no treatment option is universal; and while her comments may have been disliked by some, we can all afford to remind ourselves that pobody's nerfect.

 She is still a legend in every sense!

 5. Will Smith

-Repping for the self-diagnosed folk is actor Will Smith.
+Repping for the self-diagnosed crowd is actor Will Smith.
 He needs no introduction; after all, at one point, he was the most bankable movie star on the planet and is Hollywood royalty.
-Although he was never formally diagnosed, in an interview with Rolling Stone, he says, "[I was] the fun one who had trouble paying attention.
-Today, they'd diagnose me as a child with ADHD.
-I was a B student who should've been getting A's — classic underachiever."
+Although he was never formally diagnosed, in an interview with Rolling Stone, he says,

-A story many of us know well, but what a legend to reinforce the validity of self-diagnosis!
+A story many of us know all too well, but what a legend to reinforce the validity of self-diagnosis!